 These industries can't turn to Wind and Solar power for their process heat needs, as those technologies aren't suitable.

 We see a tremendous long-term opportunity to support this market with a cost-effective solid fuel alternative.
-As such we’re currently undergoing trials with several end users and assisting with new boiler specification, sourcing and financing.
+As such we're currently undergoing trials with several end-users and assisting with new boiler specifications, sourcing and financing.

 Our Coldry pilot plant is limited, with a current capacity of ~15,000 tonnes a year.
 Further upgrades could see that increase to ~35,000 tonnes a year.